Visitor FAQ

 Pier Street: The pop-up space is ground floor accessed.

-Audience members can leave the space if they need to, at any time.
+Audience members can leave any space if they need to, at any time.

-• Yes, accessible toilets will be available at Bert’s, next to Stage@TheDock, and at the pop-up space on Pier Street.
+Yes, accessible toilets are available at Bert’s and Nibble, next to Stage@TheDock, at the pop-up space on Pier Street and at Middle Child on Humber Street.
+See our Access page for more information.

-• A free, no-questions-asked additional ticket is available for any disabled audience member attending a paid event who requires and essential companion.
+A free, no-questions-asked additional ticket is available for any disabled audience member attending a paid event who requires an essential companion.

 We advise that you book one ticket for each person who requires a seat.
 If your baby can sit on your lap, you only need to book one ticket.